 MORE RECYLING NEWS

-What does single-stream recycling mean?
-Every household (single-family up to 4-unit apartments) will receive a 95-gallon recycling cart where all of your recyclables (plastic, glass, aluminum, tin, metal, mixed paper, and cardboard) can be co-mingled into this one 95-gallon cart.
-These carts will be delivered during the next few months by Cascade Cart Company for Advanced Disposal Services.
-If you are a single-family home or up to 4-unit apartment and do not receive your cart, please contact Advanced Disposal at 715-359-6637.
+Every household (single-family up to 4-unit apartments) in the Town of Wausau should have a 95-gallon recycling cart where all of your recyclables (plastic, glass, aluminum, tin, metal, mixed paper, and cardboard) can be co-mingled into this one 95-gallon cart.
+The carts are provided by Advanced Disposal Services.
+If you are a single-family home or up to 4-unit apartment and do not have a cart, please contact the Town Clerk at 715-842-8098.

 The 95-gallon recycling cart is quite similar to your refuse (garbage) cart.
 The recycling cart will have a bright yellow lid with the recycling symbol along with some simple recycling instructionsprinted on the lid.